 Your agent can help you look for signs of foundation problems and determine which ones matter.

-So when making an offer for a house in Los Angeles, don’t hesitate to lean on your local agent’s expertise.
+So when making an offer for a house in Riverside, don’t hesitate to lean on your local agent’s expertise.
 Your agent can help determine, after considering what we’ve laid out here, how much you should offer or whether you should make an offer at all.
 Don’t make an enormously costly mistake.
 Find out today how our experienced agents can assist you.
 Call (866) 593 7012!